droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 >
 > ***Relationships.*** Vladimir is the commander of the Order of the Silver Dragon, the source of the other revenants' undeath (through the oath they swore him), and the husband of Sir Godfrey Gwilym (whose relationship to him Vladimir has forgotten).

 Vladimir aims to interrogate the players sufficiently to confirm their purpose and uncover any inconsistencies or holes in their story.
-Ultimately, the players can convince Vladimir that they are neither thieves nor assassins with a successful DC 10 Diplomacy check or DC 14 Charisma (Deception) check, automatically succeeding on a Diplomacy check if they truthfully inform Vladimir that they are investigating the stirrings of Argynvost’s spirit.
+Ultimately, the players can convince Vladimir that they are neither thieves nor assassins with a successful DC 18 Diplomacy check or DC 23 Deception check, automatically succeeding on a Diplomacy check if they truthfully inform Vladimir that they are investigating the stirrings of Argynvost’s spirit.
 On a failure, Vladimir warns them that they have one opportunity to flee the mansion before he slays them.
 If the players fail to plead their case or depart, Vladimir attacks.

 If the players convince Vladimir that they are neither thieves nor assassins, Vladimir turns to face them.
 Read: